 A different way of ranking sources of information responsive to search requests is the topic of a patent application from Google.
 It is about information gain scores.

-A searcher may be provided documents about a topic, after searching for pages or links to pages responsive to a search query.
+A searcher may find documents about a topic, after searching for pages or links to pages responsive to a search query.

-Also, a searcher may be provided with a page based on:
+Also, a searcher may receive a page based on:

 - Interests of the searcher

-- Other criteria that may be utilized to identify and provide a page of interest.
+- Other criteria that may identify and provide a page of interest.

-Information from the pages may be provided through an automated assistant or results from a search engine.
+Information from the pages may come through an automated assistant or results from a search engine.

-Information from those pages may be provided to a searcher in response to a search query and/or maybe automatically served to the searcher based on continued searching after the searcher has ended a search session.
+Information from those pages may show to a searcher in response to a search query and may go to the searcher based on continued searching after the searcher has ended a search session.

-In some cases, a subset of information may be extracted from the document for presentation to the user.
+In some cases, a subset of information from the document for presentation to the user.
 For example, when a searcher engages in a spoken human-to-computer dialog with an automated assistant software process.

-Some search engines will provide a featured snippet showing summary information from one or more responsive and/or relevant documents, in addition to or instead of links to responsive and/or relevant documents, in response to a searchers’ search query.
+Some search engines will provide a featured snippet showing summary information from one or more responsive and/or relevant documents, besides or instead of links to responsive and/or relevant documents, in response to a searchers’ search query.